Derevi/web-data-collector-base/README.md

 Utilizes node.js, selenium and gecko driver.
 Firefox is the browser of choice this tool serves only as a bare bones base and must eb built up to specify exactly the data to be collected

-There is no package.json file because so that you can follow the below steps that correspond with the browser of your choice.
+There is no package.json file so that you can follow the below steps that correspond with the browser of your choice.
 There is no sense in making you install chromedriver if you only use firefox

 # Prerequisites
-node.js and a web browser
+node.js and a web browser (firefox, or chrome, I may add edge later)

   make sure you have run the command in the cloned repo:
 ```